Gann4Life/gclient-py/README.md

     I recommend to leave the default value.<br>

     `software_executable_path`<br>
-    The path of the file that will be executed once the software has been downloaded.<br>
+    The path of the file that will be executed, this refers to files and folders inside `software_install_path`.<br>

     `software_name`<br>
     The name of your software.<br>